WP All Import Add-On for The Events Calendar

 Steps 1 to 4 of the import process.
 Go to All Import > New import and upload the bundle file.
 Click on “Skip to step 4.”

-1. Click on the grey “Skip to step 4” button, which will take you to the import settings page.
+1. Click on the grey “Skip to step 4” button to go to the import settings page.

 • Alternatively*, you can click on “Continue to Step 2” to review your import file.
 You have the possibility to filter which posts you would like to import.